mlehotay/ier/IER/IER-brainfeels.md

 Experienced as light, airy, and fragile, strongly linked to gastrointestinal states.
 Unlike other brainfeels, it appears largely interoceptive and minimally mnemonic, carrying a sense of physical depletion or vulnerability.

-These labels are not metaphors chosen after the fact; they function as **handles for recurring qualitative configurations** that the system reliably encounters.
+These labels are not metaphors chosen after the fact.
+They function as **handles for recurring qualitative configurations** that the system reliably encounters.

 ---